 Despite reforms since 1991, India’s mortgage market is held back by problems:

-India’s rental market is hindered by problematic socialist laws protecting tenants.
+India’s rental market is hindered by problematic laws protecting tenants.
 The laws are generally poorly conceived and ineffective, making implementation difficult.
-Although these are gradually being replaced by more market-oriented laws, the rental market’s full potential is yet to be realized.
+Although they are gradually being replaced by more market-oriented laws, the rental market’s full potential is yet to be realized.

 Cities with rent controls generate lower yields.
 Mumbai rents in houses with sitting tenants are frozen at their 1947 levels, due to the Maharashtra Rent Act of 1999, an extension of the Bombay Rent Control Act of 1947.
 Delhi also has rent controls.

 In 2012, the Indian economy experienced its lowest growth rate in a decade at only 4%, according to the International Monetary Fund (IMF).
 This was a sharp slowdown from 7.7% growth in 2011, mainly due to the weak performance of the manufacturing, agriculture and services sectors.
 From 2003 to 2010, the Indian economy enjoyed an average growth rate of 8.2% per year.

 Weak growth is again expected this year.
 In July 2013, both the IMF and ADB cut their 2013-2014 India growth forecasts, the ADB cutting its growth forecast from 6% to 5.8% due to the slow progress of economic reforms, and the IMF reducing its forecast from 5.8% to 5.6%.
 Both multilaterals may have been too optimistic - during the first quarter (April-June) of the fiscal year 2013/2014, India’s GDP grew by only 4.4%, the slowest pace of expansion since Q4 2008/2009.

 Be the first to comment on this article!

 In order to promote open and spam-free conversations, Global Property Guide moderates commetns on all articles.
 You can expect that your comment will be published within 24 hours.